ninjapanzer/phalcon_aws_lambda_runtime/README.md

 ### Included
 - `build/install.sh` an incomplete but sequential dump of commands use to build PHP and Phalcon
 - `public/*` php function
+- `bootstrap` A spiritual copy of the tutorial runtime bootstrap that loads a php dev server and sends it requests from the lambda api (Much Hackery)